InternalError503/CyberCTR/readme.md

 - Custom button color with 3 colors.
 - Set custom button color text color.
 - Remove custom button color text shadow.
+- Set default maximum width for tool-bar search-bar (Range 120px - 295px)
+- Switch between custom about:home page style pre-sets.
+- Change about:home page background with custom image (Locale file or from URL).
+- Hide icons on about:home page.
+- Hide logo on about:home page.
+- Hide snippets (Ads) on about:home page (Firefox Only)
+- Remove links on about:home page (Cyberfox Only)
+- Change highlight color of about:home page links, search-bar and buttons.

 Plus many under the hood changes and many more visual changes to come.